 At times, when medical professionals can’t explain a medical phenomenon, they end up concluding it’s a case of seeing a problem where none exists.
 The idea that a medical problem is imaginary may be true, but not always.

 The above picture probably fits your case.
-If it does, then you need to read this article to the very end to know some possible causes of pain doctors can’t explain and what you can do fight it.
+If it does, then you need to read this article to the very end to know some possible causes of pain doctors can’t explain and what you can do to fight it.

 About Unexplained, Chronic Pain and Causes